SitaoZ/5leaderP/scripts/README.md

 ### Long-read assembly

 The `SMRT_ONT_assembly.sh` is a command pipeline for SMRT and ONT reads assembly.
+The pipeline adopted `Minimap2` and `TALON` for long-read assembly.

 ### CAGE-Seq pipeline

 The `CAGE_step1_ctss_call.py` and  `CAGE_step2_peak_call.sh` are used for CAGE-Seq analysis.

 - CTSS calling